Japanese space program: 21st century

 The H-IIA is a derivative of the earlier H-II rocket, substantially redesigned to improve reliability and minimize costs.
 Although the sixth H-IIA launch failed shortly after the founding of JAXA, a series of successful launches followed afterwards.
-In 2009 the H-IIB rocket, which was developed to have a higher payload capacity than H-IIA, was successfully launched to send equipment and supplies for the International Space Station.
+In 2009 the H-IIB rocket, which was developed to have a higher payload capacity than H-IIA, was successfully launched to send equipment and supplies to the International Space Station.
 In order to launch small satellites more easily and more cheaply than the M-V solid fuel rocket, a successor known as Epsilon was also developed.
 The Epsilon rocket then had its first successful launch in 2013.
 These developments in Japan are pursuing the possibility of re-launching business.

 Many satellites and experimental spacecraft to launch satellites have been produced within Japan, leading to strong technical capabilities in this field.
 The DS2000 satellite bus, used for Kiku 8, was also used for the meteorological satellite Himawari 7, which allowed costs to be reduced and made it possible to launch domestically produced weather satellites again.
 There have been plans to launch a small scientific satellite lot, with the aim of deploying inexpensive custom-built satellites.

 Prior to North Korean missile tests in 1998, reconnaissance satellites were never launched.
 Japanese space law was amended in 2008 to allow the deployment of military satellites for reconnaissance and missile defense only.
-Some of the budget was diverted from scientific space exploration budget for these plans, which put pressure on other technologies.
+Some of the budget was diverted from the scientific space exploration budget for these plans, which put pressure on other technologies.

 The biggest success in recent years was the Hayabusa sample return mission.
 Hayabusa was launched in 2003 from Uchinoura Space Center aboard an M-V rocket, returning to Earth in 2010 with samples from 25143 Itokawa.
 While there were issues with deploying a probe, Hayabusa ultimately managed to acquire a number of samples from the asteroid.
 This made Hayabusa the first successful asteroid sample return mission.

 The Akatsuki spacecraft was launched in May 2010, aiming to become Japan's first Venus probe in December of that year.
-The first attempt at orbital insertion failed, but the probe was able to make a second attempt and succeed on December 2015.
+The first attempt at orbital insertion failed, but the probe was able to make a second attempt and succeed in December 2015.

 In June 2014, the Ministry of Education, Culture, Sports, Science and Technology said it was considering a space mission to Mars.
-In a ministry paper, it indicated uncrewed exploration, crewed missions to Mars, and long-term lunar settlement as objectives for which international cooperation and support was going to be sought.
+In a ministry paper, it indicated uncrewed exploration, crewed missions to Mars, and long-term lunar settlement as objectives for which international cooperation and support were going to be sought.

 In December 2021, Prime Minister Fumio Kishida said during a government meeting on space development strategy "We are aiming to realize a lunar landing by a Japanese astronaut in the latter half of the 2020s".
 Japan will join the Artemis program to advance lunar exploration.

 In February 2023, JAXA was forced to destroy a rocket shortly after liftoff as the rocket experienced reduced velocity.
 The launch of the H3 rocket had previously been delayed due to faulty rocket boosters.